bugsbrog/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

-The DOM is
+The DOM stands for the Document Object Model.
+It is built as a tree structure.

 2. What is an event?

-An event is
+An event is a click, mouse moving, scroll, pressing keys, etc.

 3. What is an event listener?

-An event listener is
+An event listener is something that listens for an event like a click, hover, text input, etc.

 4. Why would we convert a NodeList into an Array?

+To make things look neat/orderly.

 5. What is a component?

+It brings HTML, CSS or JavaScript together for using in a website.